chef-boneyard/chef-web-docs-2016/steps/step_cookbooks_library_create_namespace.rst

      end
    end

-.. note:: This example was provided by |opscode| community member "Arjuna (fujin)".
+.. note:: The preceding was provided by |opscode| community member "Arjuna (fujin)".
 Thank you!

 After the custom namespace is created, it could then be used in a recipe, like this::